 This strategy document defines WINS' goals for the next five years.
-As a starting point, this document introduces WINS' Statute, Vision and Mission and then addresses the ways and means by which these goals will be achieved.
+As a starting point, this document refers to the WINS Articles of Association 2022 which contain WINS objectives.
+It then addresses the ways and means by which these objectives will be realised.